aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-jpeg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to JPEG?</h2>

+EMLX is an email file format used by Apple Mail, the default email client for Mac OS X. It is a plain text file that contains the email message and its attachments.
+On the other hand, JPEG is a popular image format used for storing and displaying digital images.
+Converting EMLX to JPEG can be useful for a variety of reasons, such as for archiving emails, displaying emails in a web page, or for sharing emails with others.

-For a Python developer, who is trying to add a EMLX to JPEG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word JPEG format.
+<h2>How Aspose.Total helps for EMLX to JPEG Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the process of converting EMLX to JPEG.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which make it easy to convert EMLX to JPEG using Python.
+The process involves two steps: first, the EMLX file is loaded and rendered into HTML using Aspose.Email for Python via .NET, and then the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective JPEG format.
+This makes it easy to convert EMLX to JPEG with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary %}}